st3w4r/openai-partial-stream/README.md

-# Partial Stream - Unlock the potential of OpenAI function calling
+# Partial Stream - Unlock the potential of OpenAI function calling in streaming

 To install dependencies: